Never Summer Mountains: History

-In 1914, members of the Arapaho tribe were brought to the region in a trip sponsored by the Colorado Mountain Club.
-The tribe members spent their youth in the area and were asked to offer the Native American names for the various peaks, lakes and other geographic features in the area.
-They called the range Ni-chebe-chii, which translates to Never No Summer.
-Locals eventually settled on Never Summer Mountains for the range.
+In 1914, the Colorado Mountain Club brought members of the Arapaho tribe to the region.
+Tribal members who spent their youth in the area were asked the Arapaho language names for the various peaks, lakes and other geographic features.
+They called the range Ni-chebe-chii, translated contemporaneously as "Never-No-Summer".
+The Colorado Geographic Board settled on Never Summer Mountains for the name.
+The current updated translations are "It is Never Summer" or "Never Summer (Place)".

 Many of the peaks in the range are named after cloud types, such as Mount Cirrus and Mount Cumulus.

 Recreation

 The range is frequented by hikers and backpackers in the summer, and skiers and snowshoers in the winter.
 The area sees some mountaineering activity, but the rock tends to be rotten (or choss) and the routes are dangerous.
 The Colorado River Trailhead in Rocky Mountain National Park has trails that lead to the Grand Ditch and remains of Lulu City.
 Trails from Cameron Pass lead to the Michigan Lakes, Lake Agnes and the Nokhu Crags area.
 Trails in nearby Routt National Forest lead to the Never Summer Wilderness on the western and southern edges of the range.